Possible Breast Augmentation Complications & Risks

 *terms subject to change at anytime per the manufacturer*

-Dr. Cruise performs most breast augmentation surgeries under general anesthesia (completely asleep).
+Joseph T Cruise, MD performs most breast augmentation surgeries under general anesthesia (completely asleep).
 General anesthesia carries rare, but potentially life threatening risks such as allergic reaction, aspiration, nausea, vomiting and increased blood pressure and heart rate.
 The risk of something going wrong is greater among women with serious medical conditions.
 In these instances, it is unlikely an individual would be a candidate for breast augmentation surgery.

 General surgery risks

 Even with the best breast augmentation surgeon, there are general risks associated with having surgery.

 - Blood clots

 Smoking is known to increase the risks associated with surgery.
 There is a greater chance of infection, poor wound healing, and unfavorable scarring.
 Smokers who undergo surgery are also more likely to experience heart attack, stroke, pneumonia, lengthy hospital stays or death.
 For these reasons, Joseph T Cruise, MD will require you to quite smoking for a period of time before surgery and after surgery.
 In many cases, he can prescribe a prescription for Chantix to help you get through this period without smoking.

 Some complications such as ruptures/deflations, capsular contracture, symmastia, and general dissatisfaction with the result may require a revision surgery.

 Protect yourself from unnecessary complications by choosing a board-certified plastic surgeon with extensive breast augmentation experience.
 Breast augmentation may seem like a very straightforward procedure, but there are many intricacies which are necessary for a plastic surgeon to understand and be able to successfully execute to achieve an optimal result.